MadeInSpanish/post_manager_addon/README.md

 # Send Email With Markdown File

-> This google add-on exports a google document as Markdown and send it to the users of the document
+> This google add on sends a markdown file to people who are on the collaborators list

 ## Usage